Merck Manual

 Plasmapheresis

 Plasmapheresis refers to the process of separating plasma from blood, typically by centrifugation or filtration.
 Plasmapheresis is often done on healthy donors to obtain plasma only, which is used for transfusion to patients or as a source for plasma derivative preparations (eg, albumin, clotting factor) derived from plasma pooled from thousands of donated units.
-Because donors typically give only 1 unit (about 500 mL) of plasma and must be in good health, there is no need to replace the removed plasma.
+Because donors typically give only 1 unit (approximately 500 mL) of plasma and must be in good health, there is no need to replace the removed plasma.

 Plasmapheresis also may be done therapeutically to remove certain deleterious substances (eg, autoantibodies, immune complexes) that circulate in plasma.
 Because large volumes of plasma must be removed, patients are transfused with plasma from healthy donors; thus, this process is termed plasma exchange.